rakshith111/Shutdownify/README.md

 # Shutdownify

-## This is an app developed for windows .You can time your pc to shutdown by setting the timer which takes in 3 entries for hrs minuits and seconds
+## This is an app developed for windows .You can time your pc to shutdown by setting the timer which takes in 3 entries for Hours, Minutes and Seconds

 ## Currently supported features

 - Shuts the pc down after the given time

 - If you want to cancel the set timer it can be done by clicking on the cancel button
-- ~~Once the timer is set it can be extended~~
+- Once the timer is set it can be extended
+  - Two modes are available
+    - Direct mode : Shuts down the pc for the chosen quicky
-  - Current extend overwrites the previously set time
+    - Manual mode : Adds the selected time to the input fields

 <h3><details>
   <summary>BETA features </summary>